chocolateboy/element-scope-ids/README.md

 })
 ```

-`exclude` can be used to filter by type e.g. the default implementation restricts the `for`
+`exclude` can be used to filter by type, e.g. the default implementation restricts the `for`
 attribute to LABEL elements:

 ```javascript